 For example, in 2014, the sandwich chain Subway announced it would be removing an ingredient, azodicarbonamide, from its breads.
 The chain made the decision following after an online petition.
 Azodicarbonamide had been commonly used to condition bread dough and bleach wheat flour, but concerns about its safety had many people alarmed.

 Subway's decision had a domino effect, and several other bread companies also decided to remove the ingredient from their products following the sandwich company's announcement.

-The demand for clean labels is expected to continue to be one of the top trends in the food industry in 2017.
-Over the next 12 months, it's anticipated that short ingredient lists and easy-to-understand ingredients won't be enough to convince customers a food is really "clean."
+The demand for clean labels was one of the top trends in the food industry in 2017.
+Short ingredient lists and easy-to-understand ingredients won't be enough to convince customers a food is really "clean."

-Sugar is another ingredient on the clean label chopping block in 2017.
+Sugar is another ingredient on the clean label chopping block.
 While initially, people expressed concerns about high fructose corn syrup in their food and beverages, some of that concern is now being directly at plain old cane sugar itself.

 It's not just customer demand that will encourage companies to ease up on sugar in food products over the coming year.
 Products containing sugar are now beginning to be taxed by governments, in an effort to both raise revenue and reduce consumption.

 In Mexico, the sugar tax has been in place since 2013.
 A 10 percent tax is added to drinks containing sugar or other added sweeteners.
 During the first year the tax existed, sales of sweetened drinks fell by six percent, while sales of water and sugar-free drinks went up by four percent.